ablearn/flutter_signin_app/SETUP_GOOGLE_SIGN.md

-# Setting Up Google Sign-In with Firebase in Flutter
+# Building a K12 Podcast App with Google Sign-In and Firebase in Flutter

-This guide details the steps required to integrate Google Sign-In into a Flutter application using Firebase Authentication, covering setup for Android and Web platforms, including common troubleshooting steps.
+This guide details the steps required to integrate Google Sign-In into a Flutter application and extend it to build a podcast app for K12 students using Firebase Authentication and Firestore.

 ## 1. Prerequisites